meilisearch/documentation/reference/api/multi_search.md

 # Multi-index search

 The `/multi-search` route allows you to perform multiple search queries on one or more indexes by bundling them into a single HTTP request.
-Multi-index search is also known as federated search.

 ## POST route